 - Bleach, clean, or polish teeth to restore natural color.

-Things a Dentist Should Know How to Do
+What a Dentist Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.